How to Design a Non-Inverting Operational Amplifier Circuit

 Non-inverting amplifier input impedance

 The impedance of the op amp non inverting circuit is particularly high - in fact this is often one of the key features of this circuit design.

 The input impedance of this operational amplifier circuit may typically be well in excess of 107Ω.

-For most circuit applications any loading effect of the circuit on previous stages can be completely ignored as it is unlikely to present any undue loading to any preceding circuits unless they are exceedingly sensitive.
+For most circuit applications any loading effect of the circuit on previous stages can be completely ignored as it is so high, unless they are exceedingly sensitive.

 This is a significant difference to the inverting configuration of an operational amplifier circuit which provided only a relatively low impedance dependent upon the value of the input resistor.